 Separate guidance covers personal assistants employed using direct payments from personal health budgets.
 This can be found here.

-Guidance on the wearing and management of personal protective equipment (PPE) is contained in the following PHE documents.
+Guidance on the wearing and management of personal protective equipment (PPE) is included in the following PHE webpages:

 Visiting care homes

-Visits should happen in the open air, wherever possible, with visitor and resident remaining at least two metres apart at all times.
-Use may be made of communal garden or outdoor areas, or specially adapted outbuildings with plastic or glass barriers between residents and visitors.
-Spaces should only be used by one resident and visiting party at a time and should be subject to regular cleaning.
+During national lockdown periods visits have typically been limited to those that could be conducted outside in the open air, wherever possible, with visitor and resident remaining at least two metres apart at all times.
+Many homes have constructed or adapted special outside visiting facilities or “pods” — outbuildings with plastic or glass barriers or screens between residents and visitors.
+Use of these facilities should continue as this allows residents to see a greater number of people safely.
+However, spaces should only be used by one resident and visiting party at a time and should be subject to regular cleaning.

-Visits in exceptional circumstances such as end of life should always be supported and enabled.
-Visitors should be tested using supplied lateral flow devices (LFD) according to Government advice, Care Home LFD Testing of Visitors Guidance.
+Visitors should be tested using supplied lateral flow devices (LFD) according to advice provided in Guidance on Care Home Visiting..

 Staff health and wellbeing

-Health and Wellbeing of the Adult Social Care Workforce was published by the Department for Health and Social Care on 11 May.
+Health and Wellbeing of the Adult Social Care Workforce was updated by the Department for Health and Social Care on 17 May 2021.
 The document recognises the “dedication and commitment” shown by care workers and care organisations during the Covid pandemic.
 It also recognises the costs, especially for staff who may also have families to support and high-risk dependents.
 Examples of costs include worry and anxiety.